 - Continue to enhance measures to combat online piracy.
 Persistent concerns surrounding digital piracy in Taiwan remain a significant barrier to the protection of intellectual property rights.
 The 2025 National Trade Estimate Report issued by the Office of the U.S. Trade Representative identified online copyright infringement, including illegal streaming websites, IPTV services, and piracy-enabled devices, as key trade concerns.
 These practices contribute to revenue loss across the creative economy, jeopardize user safety through exposure to malicious content, and undermine legitimate innovation.

-- Enhance oversight of collective management organizations.
+To address these challenges, the Committee recommends that the government introduce no-fault injunction mechanisms to enable the prompt dismantling of piracy networks, consistent with international best practices.
+Additionally, expanded enforcement targeting the production, sale, and marketing of illicit streaming devices and associated software is warranted.
+A comprehensive strategy incorporating legislative modernization, regulatory enforcement, and private-sector collaboration is critical to effectively safeguarding Taiwan’s creative industries. - Enhance oversight of collective management organizations.
 The current framework governing collective management organizations (CMOs), as stipulated under the Copyright Collective Management Organization Act (CCMOA), does not sufficiently address the imbalance between rightsholders and copyright users.
 In particular, royalty rates are often unilaterally determined by CMOs operating in dominant market positions, leaving users with limited avenues for fair negotiation.
 While the law mandates that statutory criteria under Article 24 be considered, the Committee observes inconsistent implementation in practice.

 To ensure balanced market participation and good faith engagement, the Committee recommends amending the CCMOA to require that royalty rate schedules be submitted to the competent authority for pre-approval, as is standard in jurisdictions such as Japan and South Korea.
 Until such amendments are made, the Taiwan Intellectual Property Office (TIPO) should take proactive steps to oversee the rate-setting process and confirm that all statutory factors are duly evaluated.